LuciaHrovatin/AML-3D_object_classification/README.md

 The **3D Object Classification with PointNet** project has been developed as final assignment of the Applied Machine Learning course, offered by the University of Trento during the Academic Year 2020/2021.

 ## Project objective
-The project aims to deploy an architecture able to perform 3D Lego blocks extraction, transformation and classification by means of the [PointNet](https://arxiv.org/abs/1612.00593) classification approach.
-Specifically, the employed dataset has been cleaned and stored in a zip folder called [images_final.zip](https://drive.google.com/file/d/10B4uLcfnGG-srzVUV8F2Lq3v_a9kPoz1/view?usp=sharing).
+The project aims to deploy an architecture able to perform 3D Lego blocks extraction, transformation and classification by means of the [PointNet](https://arxiv.org/abs/1612.00593) architecture.
+Specifically, the employed dataset has been cleaned and stored in a zip folder called [images_final.zip](https://drive.google.com/file/d/10B4uLcfnGG-srzVUV8F2Lq3v_a9kPoz1/view?usp=sharing) or, alternately, in pickle files: [images_final.pkl](https://drive.google.com/file/d/1CdL_l_6IUfLe5UmuaQ9wPBmuMFW91Xo4/view) and [labels_final.pkl](https://drive.google.com/file/d/1Hu-puF7YU50AH6Iq8IMJnC3Scag2Oov6/view).

 **Note:** the dataset can be accessed and downloaded only with a *unitn* account.